 The first author spent 18 months working as a volunteer at St Ann’s allotments.
-During the first 3 months they worked alongside other volunteers and staff on the site, taking part in tasks such as planting, weeding, hedge trimming, and removal of litter.
+During the first 3 months they worked alongside other volunteers and staff on the site, taking part in tasks such as planting, weeding, hedge trimming, and removing litter.
 These activities allowed the first author to become part of the community and facilitated an informal introduction to the people on the site.
-People who were new to the allotment site were recruited during tours of available plots on the site which took place between May and October 2022.
-New tenants who expressed interest in taking part in the research during the plot tours were then invited for a brief discussion to help them understand what their participation in the study would involve and to give them the opportunity to ask any questions.
+New tenants were recruited during plot tours on the site which took place between May and October 2022.
+New tenants who expressed interest in taking part in the research were then invited for a brief discussion to help them understand what their participation in the study would involve and to give them the opportunity to ask any questions.
 Nine new tenants gave informed consent to participate in a semi- structured interview in which they discussed their motivations for taking on an allotment tenancy, their prior experiences of gardening and nature, and their hopes related to having an allotment.
 These interviews are the focus of this paper.
 To protect the participants’ identities specific information about individuals is not provided.
 The participants were 3 men and 6 women aged between 30 and 68.
-7 participants identified as white, 1 as black Caribbean and 1 as Gypsy or Irish traveller.After the initial plot tours, the first author spent a year volunteering both at the visitors’ centre alongside other volunteers and members of staff, and on the participants’ own allotments.
-They volunteered on the allotment site between two and three times a month with each visit lasting between two and five hours.
-During this time, they kept a reflexive journal which captured their experiences in the field.
-Photographs were also taken by the researcher and the tenants to document a year in the allotment.
-These photographs facilitated a second semi-structured interview with seven tenants between August and November 2023.
-In this, participants were invited to discuss their experiences of gardening over the past year, their experiences with nature, and any photographs they had taken.
+7 participants identified as white, 1 as black Caribbean and 1 as Gypsy or Irish traveller.
+Each of the participants lived within one of nine low-income areas of Nottingham highlighted as being in the top 20% most deprived nationally by the Indices of Multiple Deprivation (Consumer Data Research Centre, 2023).
+This was established by asking the participants to share the post code of the area they lived in.
+After the initial interviews the first researcher spent a year working in the field collecting a range of data from the allotment gardeners.
+This included taking photographs and doing follow up interviews with participants.
+Some of these photographs have been included in this paper to illustrate the participants’ experiences and provide further context to the analysis.

 Data analysis